Government of Indiana: Judiciary

 The Indiana Supreme Court is the highest judicial body in Indiana.
 The court oversees the lower courts and commissions that jointly make up the judicial branch.
 The other courts include the Indiana Tax Court, the Indiana Court of Appeals, and circuit, superior, and city or town courts.
 Every county in the state has a circuit court, in which all matter of suits may be filed, and the larger cities (such as Indianapolis, Fort Wayne, South Bend, Evansville, and Terre Haute) have courts of concurrent jurisdiction that act as superior or municipal courts.
 The courts are assisted by several commissions that are also part of the judicial branch, including the Judicial Nominating Commission.

 Executive

 The Governor of Indiana is the chief executive officer of the government of Indiana.
 Elected to a four-year term, the governor is responsible for overseeing the day-to-day management of the functions of the state government.
 The governor is assisted by other officials elected to the executive branch including the Lieutenant Governor and the Attorney General.
-The Governor is Eric Holcomb (R) since 2017, the Lieutenant Governor is Suzanne Crouch (R) since 2017, the Attorney General is Todd Rokita (R) since 2021, the Secretary of State is Diego Morales since 2023, the Treasurer is Daniel Elliott (R) since 2023, and the Auditor is Tera Klutz (R) since 2017.
+The Governor is Mike Braun (R) since 2025, the Lieutenant Governor is Micah Beckwith (R) since 2025, the Attorney General is Todd Rokita (R) since 2021, the Secretary of State is Diego Morales (R) since 2023, the Treasurer is Daniel Elliott (R) since 2023, and the Auditor is Elise Nieshalla (R) since 2023.